- Scientific name: Megaptera novaeangliae

 Life Cycle and Behaviour

 Humpback whales also take part in other behaviour which humans are yet to understand.
 They will breach (jump out of the water) and often spin around as they are in the air.
-While this may be connected to feeding it is also beieved that it may be a type of communication, a method of freeing themselves of parasites or simply a form of playing.
-Similarly humpback whales can sometimes be observed slapping the surface of the water with their tail flukes or fins.
+While this may be connected to feeding it is also believed that it may be a type of communication, a method of freeing themselves of parasites or simply a form of playing.
+Similarly, humpback whales can sometimes be observed slapping the surface of the water with their tail flukes or fins.
 Again the reason for this is unknown but it may be a way of communicating with other whales.

 Most populations of humpback whales take part in long migrations of over 10,000 miles per year.
 They spend winter in the colder polar or sub-arctic regions where they will feed and then migrate – sometimes covering many thousands of miles to warmer summer waters where they will breed.
-During their migrations humpback whales do not feed as much as they live off the fat reserves which they have built up over the winter.
+During their migrations, humpback whales do not feed as much as they live off the fat reserves which they have built up over the winter.

 Feeding and Prey

 Although they are a baleen species of whale, humpback whales feed on a wide variety of different food sources.
 They will consume krill and small pelagic crustaceans, but also eat small shoaling fish such as herring, capelin and sandeels.
-However, they are also known to feed on larger species with fairly large cod, haddock and pollock all being taken as well.
+They are also known to feed on larger species with fairly large cod, haddock and pollock all being taken as well.
 Humpback whales will dive deep when feeding.
 When they are about to dive they will arch their back as they propel themselves downwards.
 It is this motion which gives this species its common name.
 Humpback whales take part in a method of trapping prey known as bubble feeding where whales will dive deep and swim in circles blowing bubbles.
 This will trap prey fish inside the circular bubble net and the humpback whales will then swim upwards with their mouths open allowing them to easily catch the preyfish which have been trapped inside.

 Due to their very large size humpback whales are not preyed on by any species once they are fully grown, but humpback calves may be hunted and eaten by large predators such as killer whales and sharks.